 - Providing a visual notification (along with a transcript) if audio plays automatically;

 - Ensuring that all website coding includes the proper tags and structure to provide the visual cues we’ve discussed; and

 - Creating a separate set of static web pages whenever the primary site makes use of dynamic, timed, or auto-refreshing content.

 That’s A Lot of Work – Do I Really Have To Do It?

 Needless to say, most businesses don’t have the personnel or expertise to perform those tasks easily.
-They’ll find that the best approach is simply to find a web design firm fully conversant in website accessibility to perform the audit and recommend the necessary changes.
+They’ll find that the best approach is to find a web design firm fully conversant in website accessibility to perform the audit and recommend the necessary changes.